Recurrent bone tumours are a common complication post curettage or resection.

 Bone graft may get incorporated into the cavity blurring the outline of cavity or may undergo resorption and the entire area of cavity appears radiolucent

 Soft tissue mass

-An associated soft tissue mass gives a strong indication of recurrence warranting a further evaluation with MR. On MR the extent of soft tissue can be assessed.
-Also, bone cement gives low signal intensity on all sequences due to lack of protons in it.
+An associated soft tissue mass gives a strong indication of recurrence warranting a further evaluation with MRI.
+On MRI the extent of soft tissue can be assessed.
+Also, bone cement gives low signal intensity on all sequences due to its lack of protons.

 A combination of radiographic signs, such as osteolysis and cortical expansion, can be invaluable for distinguishing between graft resorption and tumour recurrence.